How to create credentials for Google APIs

 And that's exactly how you create Google Credentials for accessing a particular API.

-Now, I might have diverted you here from a different article, if that is the case, go back to it.
+Now, I may have diverted you here from a different article; if that is the case, please return to it.

 We are done here.